 In mammals, the capability to pay attention is predicated on two sorts of cellular that stumble on sound: inner and outer hair cells.

-Both styles of hair cell line the internal of the cochlea, a spiral-shaped hole within the inner ear.
-The hair cells form a wonderful pattern comprising 3 rows of outer cells and one row of internal cells.
+Both hair cell styles line the cochlea’s internal, a spiral-shaped hole within the inner ear.
+The hair cells form a wonderful pattern comprising three rows of outer cells and one row of interior compartments.

 The cells sense sound waves as they journey down the shell-like structure and bring the records to the brain.